-The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 28.13% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Florence is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.13% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Florence in 2018 was $25,748, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $102,992 for a family of four.
 However, Florence contains both very wealthy and poor people as well.